 Parameters Used in Comparison

-- A larger number indicates a sizable cohort entering the consulting field, reinforcing the school’s reputation and ability to secure consulting opportunities.
+• Number of Hires: Provides a concrete measure of placement impact; a larger absolute number indicates a sizable cohort entering the field, reinforcing the school’s reputation and securing power.

-- A higher percentage suggests that the school is a preferred choice for MBB recruiters, indicating strong academic and professional preparation.
+• Percent Joining MBB Firms: Reflects the school’s standing in the industry with top-tier employers (McKinsey, Bain, BCG); a higher percentage suggests the school is a preferred choice for MBB recruiters, indicating strong academic and professional preparation.

 Top Business Schools for Consulting